Qocotzxin/hi-form/README.md

 If you see this example you will notice there are no extra attributes or binding that needs to happen, just a plain html form.

 Then, data manipulation will happen purely in Javascript through a minimal API.
-In order to start using formula you need to call the `formula` function and pass a form to it.
+In order to start using formula you need to call the `formula` function and pass a `form` element to it.
-Then is just a matter of subscribe to the changes by calling `subscribe`.
+Then is just a matter of subscribing to the changes by calling `subscribe`:

 ```
 import { formula } from 'formula';